tulas75/gparser/README.md

 # gparser
 Flask app for parsing documents,audio and videos, using openparse, embeddings and vector db
-# Document Processing and Vectorization API
+# Document Processing and Vectorization System

-A Flask-based API for processing, parsing, and vectorizing various document types including PDFs, images, audio, and video files.
-The system extracts content, processes it, and stores both the files and their vector embeddings for later retrieval.
+A comprehensive system for processing, parsing, and vectorizing various document types including PDFs, images, audio, and video files.
+The system consists of a Flask API backend and a Streamlit web interface for easy file uploads.
+It extracts content, processes it, and stores both the files and their vector embeddings for later retrieval.

 ## Features

+- User-friendly Streamlit web interface for file uploads
 - Multi-format document processing (PDF, Audio, Video, Images)
 - Automatic text extraction and processing
 - Image description generation using AI
 - Vector embeddings generation and storage
 - S3-compatible storage integration
 - Pinecone vector database integration
+- Real-time upload status and feedback

 ## System Requirements